Highpoint2000/webserver-scanner/README.md

 - If there are several web servers, it makes sense to use a central server to register the logs that have already been sent.
 The [CanLogServer](https://github.com/Highpoint2000/canlog-server) can provide this functionality.
 When the server is used, the log interval set in the scanner.json is inactive because the log interval set for the server takes precedence!
 - The computer's standard sound output is used for acoustic signaling during the scanning process
 - For FMDX scanning operation, we recommend reducing the defaultScanHoldTime to 2-3 seconds and setting Autoscan_PE5PVB_Mode: false
+- To use the fast spectrum scan, the spectrum graph plugin must be installed.
+The SpectrumLimiterValue variable can be used to set an upper limit for the filter of strong transmitters.
+Transmitters that exceed this value are filtered out.
+To automatically recreate the spectrum after each frequency scan, the rescanDelay variable in the SpectrumGraph.json must be set to 0

 After activating/deactivating the plugin or making changes to the scanner.json script, the server must be restarted!!!